gpegues/MKDocs_Dev/docs/Exchange/eDiscoveryLitigation.md

 | **EMPLOYEES RESPONSIBLE:** 	| All 	|
 | **TOOLS / APPLICATIONS:** 	| Service Now, Exchange Online, Microsoft Purvue (Compliance) 	|

-This document defines the process for dealing with eDiscovery in regard to Litigation Hold and Public Record requests.
-Please note, eDiscovery is not a backup solution and should NOT be used as one.
+This document defines the process for dealing with eDiscovery in regard to Litigation Hold and Public Record requests. <span style="color:red">Please note, eDiscovery is not a backup solution and should NOT be used as one. </span>

 ## **Introduction**